arfanbinparvez/MC_Polygon_Mod1/README.md

-Sure!
-Here’s a README file tailored to your project, without code snippets or sensitive information:

 ---

-# MetaNFT Project
+# MetaToken Project

 ## Description

-The MetaNFT project is an advanced NFT solution that utilizes the ERC721A standard on both the Ethereum and Polygon networks.
+The MetaToken project is an advanced NFT solution that utilizes the ERC721A standard on both the Ethereum and Polygon networks.
 This project involves generating a 5-item NFT collection using DALLE 2 or Midjourney, storing the images and metadata on IPFS, deploying an ERC721A smart contract, and managing NFT transfers across different blockchain networks.

 ## Getting Started